appetrakov/appetrakov/README.md

 **iOS Developer**, [KОDE](https://kode.ru), *Kaliningrad* 🇷🇺

-KODE develops applications, websites, voice interfaces, and IT solutions for businesses.
+KODE develops applications, websites, voice interfaces and IT solutions for business.
-As part of the company, he participated in the design and development of more than 20 successful projects.
+As part of different teams, I've particiated in, designed, developed and delivered more than 20 successful projects in dozen of domains like banking, finance, cryptocurrency, messaging, calls, navigation and etc.

-Have direct experience in:
+Have also experience in:

-- Banking, finance, cryptocurrency, messaging, calls, navigation and other apps
-- Mentoring and code review for junior developers
+- Mentoring junior developers
 - Architecture design and project evaluation

-### 2015 - Present
+### Jan 2015 - Present

 **Freelance Developer**, *Remote* 🌍, *part-time*

-Work as remote iOS Developer for different clients around the world.
-Each new order is challenge, the choice of the best solution in the optimal time.
+Since 2015 I act as a remote freelance iOS developer, accepting the work I find interesting.
+On every project I challenge myself to find the best and the most optimal solution respecting the time and budget constraints.

 ### Jan 2014 - Aug 2016

 **iOS Developer**, Dynamic Technologies, *Astana* 🇰🇿

-Participation in the development of large private applications for the business segment.
+* Developed iOS client of a document management software for enterprise/government segments
+* Developed iOS client of a railroad maintenance software for state entity

-### Dec 2013 - Aug 2010
+### Aug 2010 - Dec 2013

-**QA Engineer**, Dynamic Technologies, *Astana* 🇰🇿
+**QA Engineer**, Dynamics Technologies, *Astana* 🇰🇿

+During my test engineer experince I performed the following duties:
-Testing of mobile applications IOS, Android
+* Test mobile applications for iOS and Android platforms
-Creation test documentation: test plans, test, test results reporting, receipt and acceptance documentation.
+* Create and maintain testing documentation: test plans, test runs with results, receipt and acceptance documentation
-Scenario development and adaptation scenarios for MS VisualStudio, conduct load and stress test.
+* Automated testing: develop new and adapt existing testing scenarios for MS Visual Studio, conduct load and stress tests

 # Education

 ### 2006-2010

 **L.N.Gumilyov Eurasian National University**, *Astana* 🇰🇿

-Computer Engineering Bachelor's Degree
+Bachelor of Engineering and Technology, specialization in Computer Science

-My graduate work was the Voice Recognition project.
-The program allowed to parse a voice message into text.
-Graduated with honors and immediately got his first job at one of the largest companies in region - *Dynamic Technologies*.
+Implemented Voice Recognition software as the Diploma thesis.
+It supported converting recorded voice messages into text.
+Graduated with honors and immediately got my first job at one of the largest IT companies in Astana - *Dynamics Technologies*.